 - Small and medium-sized businesses and employers will be eligible to reclaim SSP paid for sickness absence due to COVID-19.
 This refund will cover up to 2 weeks’ SSP per eligible employee who has been off work because of COVID-19.
 The eligibility criteria for the scheme will be as follows:

 - Employers with fewer than 250 employees will be eligible- the size of an employer will be determined by the number of people they employed, as of 28 February 2020.
 Employers will be able to reclaim expenditure for any employee who has claimed SSP (according to the new eligibility criteria) as a result of COVID-19.

 - Employers should maintain records of staff absences and payments of SSP, but employees will not need to provide a GP fit note.
 If evidence is required by an employer, those with symptoms of coronavirus can get an isolation note from NHS 111 online and those who live with someone that has symptoms can get a note from the NHS website.

-- A new online service will be launched on 26 May for small and medium-sized employers to recover Statutory Sick Pay (SSP) payments they have made to their employees.
+- An online service is available for small and medium-sized employers to recover Statutory Sick Pay (SSP) payments they have made to their employees.

 Off payroll working rules (IR35):

 As part of a review into changes to the operation of the off-payroll working rules (IR35), HMRC has made an announcement to give business more time to prepare.